supercollider/supercollider/README_WASM.md

 ## License

 scsynth and sclang are licensed via GPL-3.0.
-The wasm binding of scsynth is licensed via AGPL-3.0.
+The wasm bindings of sclang and scsynth are licensed via AGPL-3.0.